Ueno Events January 2026: Hatsumode, Winter Peony, Food Festivals & Art Guide

 <Information>

-Access: 5 minutes walk from Ueno Station, 10 minutes walk from Nezu Station
+Access: 5-minute walk from Ueno Station, 10-minute walk from Nezu Station

-Admission: Adults 800 yen, Free for elementary school students and younger
+Admission: 1,000 yen for junior high school students and above, Free for elementary school students and younger

 Website: https://uenobotanen.com/schedule/winter/